Home of English Grammar

 Answers

-2. Scarcely had I sent when the email when my manager called to ask why I had not replied sooner.
+2. Scarcely had I sent the email when my manager called to ask why I had not replied sooner.

 3. No sooner had I opened the door than the dog bolted out into the street.

-5. Scarcely had she begun when the presentation when the projector died, right in front of the clients.
+5. Scarcely had she begun the presentation when the projector died, right in front of the clients.

 6. No sooner had he paused than the audience started whispering, so he had to raise his voice.